DiscontinuedUpdate: Saucony Hurricane ISO 5

 This shoe uses the Sauony’s XT-900 outsole technology.
 This carbon rubber material was placed in the heel for a durable traction.

 The IBR+ element found in the shoe’s outsole is a lightweight material that is highly flexible.
 It offers an added cushioning and a much responsive ride.

 The new TriFlex technology of the Saucony Hurricane ISO 2 works well with the shoe’s EVERUN technology.
 It offers a smoother ride and better ground contact.

 The midsole unit of the Hurricane ISO 2 features the EVERUN Topsole technology that is highly durable and offers and efficient energy-return properties.
 Through its responsive cushioning, runners can experience an energized running with every stride.

-Working hand-in-hand with the EVERUN topsole technology is the EVERUN Landing Zone that is strategically places in the shoe’s heel area.
+Working hand-in-hand with the EVERUN topsole technology, which is also present in the Saucony Hurricane ISO 5, is the EVERUN Landing Zone that is strategically places in the shoe’s heel area.
 It provides smoother landing and lessens ground impact for a lively and flexible ride.